Nashville Highland Rim Forest: Public amenities in existing parks and greenways within forest area

 The NHRF contains 4 natural-area parks with a combined area of 7,544 acres and 94 miles of hiking and bridle path trails: Beaman Park, Bells Bend Park, Warner Parks, and Radnor Lake State Natural Area.
-The Hill Forest, located in Nashville’s Warner Parks, is one of the largest tracts of uncut forest within any urban setting in the United States.
+The Hill Forest in Nashville’s Warner Parks is one of the largest tracts of uncut forest within any urban setting in the United States.
 Together, with the Burch Reserve and old growth Hill Forest, nearly 500 acres were acquired in 2009 and added to Warner Parks holdings.
 The 225-acre old growth forest received added protection in 2010 by being recognized as the Hill Forest Designated State Natural Area.